 A group of students identified by the CRN of the course they have enrolled in.

 Your student number is a nine-digit number that begins with capital A-zero-zero (A00).
-You’ll need to have this number handy whenever registering, logging into online courses or contacting BCIT administration.
+You’ll need to have this number handy whenever registering or contacting BCIT administration.

 - for inquiries about the content of your courses: your tutor or instructor.